-7. Can you arrest a ship irrespective of the debtor?
+7. Can you arrest a ship irrespectively of the debtor?

-In principle, according to Curacao Law, if according to applicable law a claim is recoverable on the ship, then an arrest is allowed.
-In certain cases recovery on a ship is possible for claims against others than the owner, for instance the bare boat or time charterer, or for claims that attach to the ship irrespective of the identity of the owners.
+In principle, according to Curacao Law, if according to applicable law a claim is recoverable on the vessel, then an arrest is allowed.
+In certain cases recovery on a vessel is possible for claims against others than the owner, for instance the bare boat or time charterer, or for claims that attach to the vessel irrespective of the identity of the owner.